mthuret/storybook-addon-specifications/README.md

 ### Using Mocha

+Please note that when using mocha as a test runner, all storybook functions that you use on your stories files are going to become globally defined. (see step4).
+The reason for that simple, unlike Jest, mocking functions is going to be made by redefining them globally (see step 3).

-Create the same facade.js file than for the jest configuration
+1. Create the same facade.js file than for the jest configuration

-Create wherever you want a new file that will mock the storybook api
+2. Create wherever you want a new file that will mock the storybook api

 ```js
 export const storiesOf = function storiesOf() {